Maybe you have seen a section like the one on Stripe's homepage:

 APIs at Levity

 Our core software is built as an API.
-What you can see as a registered user is just the frontend but that is a separate application which makes it easier for people to navigate the functionality.
+What you can see as a registered user is just the frontend but that is a separate application that makes it easier for people to navigate the functionality.
 But all it does is take user input, make requests to the API and look nice.

 One of the benefits of that architecture is that we can also offer that API to others.
 That allows us to build integrations to other systems – like Zapier, Dropbox, etc. – and it can also be used by you or your developers directly.